davestewart/alias-hq/README.md

 module.exports = {
   ...
-  moduleNameMapper: aliases.as('jest'),
+  moduleNameMapper: aliases.get('jest'),
 }
 ```

 ## Contributing

-If you see a framework or library here that you would like supported check the [contributing](./CONTRIBUTING.md) document or create an [issue](https://github.com/davestewart/alias-hq/issues).
+If you want a specific framework or library supported, check the [contributing](./CONTRIBUTING.md) document or create an [issue](https://github.com/davestewart/alias-hq/issues).

-Thanks.